Climate Solutions

 Impact Highlights

-Illinois researchers led a landmark greenhouse gas emissions study revealing how soil, weather, and management practices drive nitrous oxide emissions (a potent GHG) and provided the first high-resolution, field-level emissions estimates across the country.
+This study revealed how soil, weather, and management practices drive nitrous oxide emissions, and provided the first high-resolution, field-level emissions estimates across the country.
 The findings offer a scientific foundation for climate-smart agricultural policies and practices that reduce emissions without compromising productivity.

-Field trials of enhanced rock weathering led by Illinois researchers are helping quantify carbon removal potential from croplands, contributing to national and global estimates of negative emissions technologies.
+Field trials of enhanced rock weathering quantify carbon removal potential